Matsyir/TextGridRendererJs/README.md

 # TextGridRendererJs
-Simple text grid renderer in js to constantly update a grid of characters, and their colors / background colors.
-Currently it is configured to just randomize some of the character's properties every update.
+Simple text grid renderer in js to constantly update a grid of characters, and their colors / background colors (if changed).
+Can be used for all kinds of applications, mostly some kind of fun visualization playground.
+Though, it could also be used as the core for something more complex, like a text based game or a terminal style program.

-Initially just wanted to try some stuff with JavaScript string templates - that turned out to be horribly inefficient (not the string templates themselves, but the way I was using them in this context).
+Initially just wanted to try some stuff with JavaScript string templates, with the idea of a text based game in mind - that turned out to be horribly inefficient (not the string templates themselves, but the way I was using them in this context).
 I decided to optimize it and make it work because it's a fun concept to play around with.

 ## Examples
 Randomizer: https://gfycat.com/jitterycheerycentipede ~ https://matsyir.github.io/TextGridRendererJs/randomizer/